Department of Music and Dance

 What is the difference between a B.A. degree in music and a B.Mus. degree?

-A Bachelor of Arts is a liberal arts degree in which students pick a major (music) and a minor (for example, biology, math, English), allowing them to explore a variety of academic interests.
+A Bachelor of Arts is a liberal arts degree in which students pick a major (music) and a minor (biology, math, business, English, etc.), allowing them to explore a variety of academic interests.
 Many of our students choose to double major in music and another subject, in which case a minor is not needed.
 A Bachelor of Music is a professional, not liberal arts, degree that requires more credit hours in music.
-B.Mus. students do not have a minor, but must complete the same general distribution requirements of the B. A.
+B.Mus. students do not have a minor, but complete the same general distribution requirements of the B. A.

 All students interested in majoring in music must first pass an entrance audition on an instrument or voice.
 In order to complete the major, all students must attain intermediate level on a single instrument or voice; must have or acquire piano skills sufficient to pass the piano proficiency examination; and must pass a junior standing examination, usually at the end of the sophomore year.

 - Read about the B.A. curriculum for all four concentrations in the UVM Catalogue